 The Healthy Community Award celebrates individuals or groups in our watershed who have completed a project that increases community connections and engagement through events, fairs and festivals; tree plantings; clean-ups and community programs.
 It also acknowledges significant traditional media or social media coverage; delivering innovative environmental programs or services; as well as sharing knowledge and information through campaigns.

-The Healthy Community award was presented to 10 recipients in 2018:
+The Healthy Community award was presented to the following recipients in 2022:

 Anna Bourgeois (Watershed Wide)